WesOfX/gradient-noise/README.md

 # Gradient Noise
 ## Gradient noise with a templated number of dimensions.

+  Gradient noise is created by interpolating pseudorandom numbers in an n-dimensional space.
+To get pseudorandom numbers from an n-dimensional position, an `std::seed_seq` is used.
+A cubic interpolation function is used to interpolate the pseudorandom numbers.

   To generate gradient noise, create a `gradient_noise` object and use the `operator()` overload to return noise values.
 Noise values are between -1 and 1. `gradient_noise` is declared inside the `gnd` namespace. `gradient_noise` takes two template parameters.
 The first template parameter, `float_type`, determines the return type and input parameter type of the `gradient_noise`.
 The second template parameter, `dimension_count`, determines the number of dimensions (the number of input parameters).
 Optionally, `gradient_noise` can be constructed with a seed. `gradient_noise` can also be reseeded using the `seed` method.
 [Example of 3D noise displayed as a 2D animation.](http://i.imgur.com/rWYexNJ.mp4) *Example code below.*
 ```
 // Create a 3D gradient noise engine using 42 as a seed
 gnd::gradient_noise<float, 3> gradientNoise3d(42);